xin2233/ctagsx-c-cpp/README.md

 * `ctagsc.disableDefinitionProvider`: Setting this to true prevents ctagsc from providing definitions via this interface (default: `false`).

 ## Attenion
-- This extension will conflict witn `cscope-code` extension.
+- This extension will conflict with `cscope-code` extension.